ObjectsCountries/Canny-and-Uncanny-Mazes/README.md

 * No wraparound, also no penalty for trying to go past the edge
 * I need to make it distinct enough so that I can't just replace the cannys with numbers to get the exact same concept (maybe I don't have to worry about this??? unsure)

-## To-Do

-* Implement button on module to view numbers instead of cannys when viewing entire maze (makes communication far easier) ideally in bottom-left corner
-* Add button to completely reset the maze (not regenerate the maze; begin from the starting position and clear out traversed tiles) ideally in bottom-right corner
-* Ask for help with:
+## Ask for Help With

 * Making mazes for manual
 * Reworking highlight models
 * Implementing pretty much everything about solving the module
 * If the concept has to be "unique" enough to the point where the theming is actually relevant to the module itself

 ## Ruleseed Plans